 For example, they might be:

 Here are some of the best ways to protect against being removed from the United States.

 For example, people in the U.S. on a tourist visa are not allowed to work, and their visa can be cancelled if they do so.
 People with a green card are expected to advise the immigration authorities of changes in their address, and not commit crimes, and can be deported for failing to abide by these rules.

 Steer clear of the criminal justice system!
 If you do face criminal charges, immediately contract the services of not only a criminal attorney, but an immigration attorney who is knowledgeable about both immigration and criminal law.

 Undocumented persons have no obligation to reveal their lack of status to any police/immigration official.
-They should refuse to answer any questions from police/immigration officials with the possible exception of their names.
-Immigrants have no obligations to provide information to the police that can result in their deportation.
-Undocumented immigrants should refrain from carrying documents on their persons that can identify them as being a citizen of another country.
-Such documents can later be used to show that they are citizens of a particular country and thus can be sent back there.
+They can remain silent and refuse to answer questions, with the possible exception of stating their name.
+They should also refrain from carrying documents on their persons that can identify them as a citizen of another country.
+However, if you choose to talk to the authorities, it is better not to lie; it is an offense to make false statements to a federal official.

 Also know that U.S. immigration officials can legally enter a person’s home only with a warrant or with the person's consent.
 You can say no.

 Another possible means of getting unwanted attention from U.S. immigration authorities is by way of driving without a license.
 Many states refuse to give undocumented immigrants a driver’s license, although they often need to drive in order to earn a living.

 If driving without a license, at least learn and follow the traffic laws, by not speeding, not changing lanes without signaling, and not having defective equipment on the vehicle.
 Such violations give police a legal reason to stop a vehicle.
 The officer will then ask for a driver license, proof of registration, and insurance.